Sacrament of Penance (Reconciliation)

 First Reconciliation for School-aged Children

-Children preparing to receive the Sacrament of Penance for the first time are usually in Year 3 of their primary school education, though this can vary.
+Children preparing to receive the Sacrament of Reconciliation for the first time are usually in Year 3 of their primary school education, though this can vary.

 For children attending one of our three Parish Primary Schools of Our Lady of Good Counsel School, Deepdene, Our Holy Redeemer School, Surrey Hills and Our Lady of Perpetual Succour School, Wattle Park, their preparation for this sacrament occurs within the school’s Religious Education Program.